 The context of the project

 The region of Piura, located in the north of Peru, is home to dry forests mainly composed of shrubby savannas.
 The climate is extremely arid and local communities are affected by frequent water shortages.
 The dry soils on which the pastoral and farming populations live are threatened by desertification.
 Desertification is accelerated by illegal logging, which amputates the forests by 3,000 hectares each year.
 In this context, local communities are seeking to reforest their land in order to limit soil erosion and create an additional source of income.
-Between December 2019 and April 2020, 500,000 trees were successfully be planted by local communities on 450 hectares of land, thanks to funding from Reforest'Action and the technical support of our local partner, Progreso.
-A new planting season has begun in December 2020 with the aim to plant 500 000 more trees before April 2021.
+Between December 2019 and April 2021, 1,000,000 trees were successfully planted by local communities, thanks to funding from Reforest'Action and the technical support of our local partner, Progreso.
+A new planting season will begin in December 2021 with the aim to plant 800 000 more trees before April 2022.

 Our partner and our actions in the field

 A partnership between Reforest'Action and the NGO Progreso

 Reforest'Action is partnering with the Peruvian NGO Progreso, which has over 25 years of experience in the development of agroforestry systems and works hand in hand with local district governments and farming communities.
 Progreso will also monitor the trees and raise awareness among villagers about sustainable agriculture and the importance of preserving the forests.